Dr. Cyrille Magne

 Research / Scholarly Activity

 Dr. Magne’s research interest lies at the interface of Neuroscience, Psycholinguistics and Education.
-His lab provides a collaborative environment in which undergraduate and graduate students work together to address basic questions regarding the relationship between speech rhythm perception, musical aptitude and language skills, using eye-tracking, neuroimaging and genetics methodologies.
+His lab provides a collaborative environment in which undergraduate and graduate students work together to address basic questions regarding the relationship between speech rhythm perception, musical aptitude and language skills, using eye-tracking, brain imaging, and genetics methodologies.

 Courses